 Plan ahead

-Before doing any manual handling, encourage employees to plan ahead.
-Have them assess the load they need to carry, where they will be carrying it to, and if there are any potential obstructions.
-Will they need help?
-Will they need to stop mid-way to rest their load and adjust their grip?
+Have them assess the load they need to carry, where they will be carrying it to, and if there are any potential obstructions (refer to TILE above).

 Ensure a good grip

 To avoid damage to the item being carried or themselves, ensure that employees have a good grip on the load before attempting to lift or carry it.
-If possible, have employees ‘hug’ the load to their body to provide additional stability.
-To mitigate the risk of injury, consider providing gloves for employees.

 Wear the correct footwear

-When lifting and carrying, employees must have complete contact with the floor.
-This is so they can maintain the correct posture and stay balanced.
 Slip-resistant footwear with some form of ankle support and a flat sole, such as work boots and some styles of trainers, is an excellent choice for avoiding accidents and injuries.

 Grip and ankle support can become worn over time, so ensure employees regularly check the condition of their footwear.